 We were married about six years when our third child a little boy a few months old died.
-I was married about two years when the oldest child, fliza Jane was born July 3rd, 1836.
+I was married about two years when the oldest child, Eliza Jane cas born July 3rd, 1834.
 She was named for my Aunt and my little sister mother used to call her Jane.

-We had attended Dr. Eli's church but I don't think there was any great religious feeling at that time.
-At the funeral of our son, Samuel Fabrieus, (born Oct.
-9, 1838, died March 31, 1840).
+any great religious feeling at that time.
+At the funeral of our son, Samuel Fabricus, (born Oct 9, 1838, died March 31, 1840).
 The undertaker got Mr. Douglas to come and he was very kind to us and invited us to attend his church.
-We went and your making Grandfather became very much interested in the work at the Presbyterian Mariners church of Philadelphia.
+We went and your Grandfather became very much interested in the work at the Presbyterian Mariners church of Philadelphia.
 We finally got our letters and joined.

-It was called the Easburn Church, because an old Sailor had left all his fortune to the building of the church and gave his house for the Parsonage.
-I think your (Rob's) father has heard Mr. Douglas preach.
+It was called the Easburn church, because an old Sailor had left all his fortune to the building the church and gave his housefor the Parsonage.
+I think your (Rob's) father has heard by Douglas preach.
 He was a lovely man, took such fatherly interest in all his people.

-In Philadelphia, Eliza Jane, Margaret Ann, Samuel Fabrieus (named for his Grand-Uncle), Cornelia Smith, Douglas Owen (named for the two ministers, Mr. Owen was assisting at the church when he was born as Mr. Douglas was visiting his friends and relations in the South), were born.
+In Philadel hia, oliza Jane, margaret Ann, samuel Tabrious (named for his Grand-Uncle), Cornelia Smith, Douglas Owen(named for the two ministers, Mr Owen was assisting at the church when he was born as Mr. Douglas was visiting his friends and relations in the South), were born.

-During our membership at the Mariner's Church, your Grandfather was second elected an Elder and took a great deal of interest in all religious matters and went around holding prayer-meetings and did everything he could to get the people to come to worship.
+During our membership at the Mariner's Church, your Grandfather was second elected an Elder and took a great deal of interest in all rel gious matters and went around holding prayer-meetings and did everything he could to get the people to come to worship.

-About 1842, there was a young Licentiate staying in the city.
-He was connected with our church and he wanted to have a prayer-meeting in the neighborhood in which we lived and we opened our house for him.
+About 1842, there was a young Licentiste staying in the city he was connected with our church and he wanted to have a prayer-meeting in theneighborhood in which we lived and we opened our house for him.
 He was a young man named Richards I think.
 He was a student and was staying there during his vacation and he had been appointed to act as Colporteur by the Tract Society and after he went away some months afterwards your Grandfather got the situation from the Tract Society.
 He had it some two or three months and when he left he wanted your Grandfather to take his place and he kept it as long as we lived in Philadelphia.
 He had a certain beat, visited the people and distributed Tracts.

-It was during this time that we hward Mr. Bemo lecture in the Mariner's Church and as he was a Sailor he got in with Mr. Douglas.
-It was there any sailor of whatever dimomination could go as there was a flag out telling that it was such a marsance)

-church, called a Bethel.
-All the different denominations generally had a Bethel wind but any sailor religiously inclined could go there if he wished to.
-There was always an invitation given Sabbath evenings and on Wednesday evenings to any one that felt like it, to get up and speak.
-Always read every Sabbath the reports of vessels that had been heard of or were missing and thus informed several Sailor's families, that way.
-It was in that way that Mr. Douglas met Mr. Beme.
+It was during this time that we heard Mr. Bemo lecture in the Mariner's Church and as he was a Sailor he got in with Mr. Douglas.
+It was there any sailor of whatever denomination could go as there was a flag out telling that it was such a church, call a Bethel.
+All the different denominations generally had a Bethel but any sailor coligiously inclined could go there if he wished to.
+There was always an invitation given Sabbath evenings and on Vednesday evenings to any one that felt like it, to get up and speak.
+Always read every Sabbath the reports of vessels that had been heard of or were missing and thus informed several Sailor's families, that

 Whether coming of his own accord or introduced by some of the Sailors but that was the first that we ever met him.
-His lecture interested your Grandfather very much, his discriptions of the degradation and miseries of the people, it was just after they had been brought out and they had a suffered so much on the road.
+Fis lecture interested your transfather very much, his discriptions of the degradation and miseries of the people, it was just after they had been brought out and they had suffered so much on the road.
 He often wished that he could go out and help them, but had very little idea of ever having the opportunity to do so.